 Keeping dairy fresh

-The dairy sector alone has an estimated loss of about 20% at different stages of the value chain.
+The dairy sector alone has an estimated loss of about 20 % at different stages of the value chain.
 In Europe, 29 million tons of dairy products go to waste every year, according to FAO.
-One of the main challenges in keeping dairy products fresh is contamination by yeast and mold, which are naturally present everywhere and quickly leads to spoilage—especially if there are disruptions in the cold chain from production to the consumer’s table.
+One of the main challenges in keeping dairy products fresh is contamination by yeast and mold, which are naturally present everywhere and quickly leads to spoilage – especially if there are disruptions in the cold chain from production to the consumer’s table.

-To help address this challenge, Chr.
-Hansen invests in extensive research programs aimed at identifying new strains of natural food cultures to keep dairy products fresh and to fight spoilage.
+To help address this challenge, we invests in extensive research programs aimed at identifying new strains of natural food cultures to keep dairy products fresh and to fight spoilage.
 The result is a solution called FRESHQ®, which enables dairy companies to extend the shelf-life of their products and reduce the risk of spoilage by inhibiting yeast and mold growth.

 Benefits at all stages of the value chain

 The application of FRESHQ® in dairy products such as yogurt and cheese offers a number of benefits at different steps of the dairy value chain, ranging from reduced spoilage during production and transportation to extensions of shelf life enabling more flexibility for dairy companies and reducing scrap and returns for retailers.
 With extended shelf life, fewer products risk expiring while still on the supermarket shelf.
-Likewise, from a consumer perspective, FRESHQ® is an attractive alternative to chemical preservatives.

 “Many of our customers have a strong focus on reducing waste, both for economic but also for environmental reasons.
 With FRESHQ®, we have found a way to help our customers reduce the risk of spoilage and product recalls, enabling an extension of shelf life and delivering a fresher, higher-quality product to consumers.
-And they can do so without making use of chemical preservatives,” explains Peter Thoeysen, Global Marketing Manager, Chr.
+And they can do so without making use of artificial ingredients,” explains Peter Thoeysen, Global Marketing Manager, Chr.
 Hansen.